balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

    }
 };
 ```
+> You can use [`sails generate action`](https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) to quickly create an actions2 action.

 Sails uses the [machine-as-action](https://github.com/treelinehq/machine-as-action) module to automatically create route-handling functions out of machines like the example above.
 See the [machine-as-action docs](https://github.com/treelinehq/machine-as-action#customizing-the-response) for more information.